MicrosoftDocs/entra-docs/docs/identity-platform/DRAFT-custom-extension-tokenissuancestart-setup.md

 ::: zone pivot="visual-studio"

-This article describes how to create a HTTP trigger function API and deploy it to the Azure portal using Visual Studio.
-You'll create the API using using the [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) with the [Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents) NuGet library.
+This article describes how to create an HTTP trigger function API and deploy it to the Azure portal using Visual Studio.
+You'll create the API with a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) using the [Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents) NuGet library.
 The authentication events trigger handles all the backend processing for incoming HTTP requests for authentication events.

 ## Prerequisites

-- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md).
+- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md)
 - An Azure subscription with the ability to create Azure Functions.
-If you don't have an existing Azure account, you may sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
+If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index)
 - A Microsoft Entra ID tenant.
-You can use either a customer or workforce tenant for this how-to guide.
+You can use either a customer or workforce tenant for this how-to guide
 - Visual Studio with the Azure Development workload for Visual Studio installed

 ::: zone-end

 ::: zone pivot="visual-studio-code"

-This article describes how to create a HTTP trigger function API and deploy it to the Azure portal using Visual Studio Code.
-You'll create the API using using the [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) with the [Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents) NuGet library.
+This article describes how to create an HTTP trigger function API and deploy it to the Azure portal using Visual Studio Code.
+You'll create the API with a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) using the [Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents) NuGet library.
 The authentication events trigger handles all the backend processing for incoming HTTP requests for authentication events.

 ## Prerequisites

-- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md).
+- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md)
 - An Azure subscription with the ability to create Azure Functions.
-If you don't have an existing Azure account, you may sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
+If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index)
 - A Microsoft Entra ID tenant.
-You can use either a customer or workforce tenant for this how-to guide.
+You can use either a customer or workforce tenant for this how-to guide
 - Visual Studio Code, with Azure Functions extension enabled

 ::: zone-end

 ::: zone pivot="azure-portal"

-This article describes how to create a HTTP trigger function REST API in the Azure portal.
-You'll use Azure Functions in the Azure portal to create your REST API and add some custom claims which can be called in a custom extension.
-You'll add a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) to your HTTP trigger You'll
+This article describes how to create an HTTP trigger function REST API in the Azure portal.
+You'll use Azure Functions in the Azure portal to create your REST API and add some custom claims that can be called in a custom extension.
+You'll add a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) to your HTTP trigger.

 ## Prerequisites

-- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md).
+- A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md)
 - An Azure subscription with the ability to create Azure Functions.
-If you don't have an existing Azure account, you may sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
+If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index)
 - A Microsoft Entra ID tenant.
-You can use either a customer or workforce tenant for this how-to guide.
+You can use either a customer or workforce tenant for this how-to guide

 ::: zone-end